Understanding Guitar Pots and Caps

 - Black Beauty Caps Truly a vintage sound component, Black Beauty caps mute some high-end tones to soften tones that are smooth and rich.
 Black Beauties are best used with vintage cloth push-back wiring.
 Black Beauties caps cost around $25 each + shipping.

-- Paper-in-Oil Caps Emerson still makes these amazing caps that deliver a responsive warm, vintage tone.
+- Paper-in-Oil Caps Emerson still makes these amazing paper in oil caps that deliver a responsive warm, vintage tone.
 Emerson’s mod to sealed metal tubes means you get the sound with a much longer useful life.
 Paper-in-Oil caps cost around $18 each + shipping.

 Pots and caps play an important role in sculpting your instruments sound output.
 If you want a lower-cost way to alter or improve your sound replacing or modifying your pots and caps may be right for you.

 DISCLAIMER: The information provided in this article is for informational purposes.
 This information is not intended to be a guide or similar instructions.
 Guitar repairs and mods should be done by only qualified guitar techs or luthiers.
 Errors in installation and wiring will have negative outcomes.
 If you are uncertain about doing repairs or mods you should use the services of a local guitar tech or luthier.

 - 1 ResistorGuide.com, “Variable Resistor”, March 15, 2014, Available from ResistorGuide.com

 - 2 Dirk Wacker, “Mod Garage: Dealing with Knobs and Pots”, January 1, 2016, Available from Premier Guitar